-There are several elements in the application interface: top panel, statistics table (takes central place), work list (to the left of statistics table), switching between tabs (bottom).
+There are several elements in the application interface: top panel, statistics table (takes central place), work list (to the left of the statistics table), switching between tabs (above).

 The time interval for which you would like to receive driving quality assessment should be indicated in the top panel.
 There are two variants available: established ('Yesterday', 'Today', 'Week', 'Month') and adjustable interval ('Custom') where any dates could be set.
 By clicking 'Previous'/'Next' arrows an established interval is changed back or forth for a day, week, or month, correspondingly.

 The work list is situated on the left and can consist of units or unit groups.
 The switching between the modes is done using the button /.
 By default, the work list is sorted by names arranged in direct alphabetic order.
 The order can be reversed.
 To do so, use the switch button / in the header.
 To a find a unit o unit group quickly, use the dynamic filter above the list.

 The selection of units (unit groups) is done using the arrow shaped button opposite to their names or by double clicks.
 The chosen units will be added to the table where the assessment will be automatically made.
 The following data is shown in the table: total amount of scored penalty points (driving quality assessment), number of violations, total duration, mileage, as well as number of trips for the chosen interval.
 The resulting table can be filtered by any of the indicated criteria (click a necessary one).
 The units added to the table are marked by flags in the list.
 A unit can be deleted from the resulting table along with all statistics data (deleting button in the last column of the table).